Qarj/WebImblaze-Framework/MANUAL.md

 - autocontrolleronly
 - autoretry

 Important - if you do not want to set a value, it is better to delete the value rather than set it as blank.
-Otherwise WebInject may try to use a null value and fail.
+Otherwise WebImblaze may try to use a null value and fail.

 ### [userdefined]
-Refer to the WebInject Manual, Configuration section.
+Refer to the WebImblaze Manual, Configuration section.

 In a nutshell, you can make up your own configuration items.
 So if you had `google=www.google.co.uk` you could refer to it in the
-WebInject tests as `{GOOGLE}`.
+WebImblaze tests as `{GOOGLE}`.

 ### [autoassertions] and [smartassertions]
-Refer to the WebInject Manual, Configuration section.
+Refer to the WebImblaze Manual, Configuration section.

 There examples in the example config - you can just delete them if you do not want them.

 ### [baseurl_subs]
-WebInject creates an html file for every step result.
-WebInject will remap the http references in the html source back to the web server under test using the page baseurl.
+WebImblaze creates an html file for every step result.
+WebImblaze will remap the http references in the html source back to the web server under test using the page baseurl.
 Sometimes you may want to tweak the urls - for example, change https references to http to get around test environment ssl certificate issues.